GoPixie/rdg-to-db/README.md

 ```
 ./download_raw
 ```
-to download and unzip fares feed to ./feeds/fares subfolder
+to download fares feed to ./feeds/fares subfolder